DLR-SC/gitlab2prov/models/README.md

 #### Commit Model - Delete File
 A commit deleting an existing file.
+The commit only marks an existing file version entity as Invalidated.
+It does not add an own file version entity.
 ![Commit deleting a file](./pngs/commit_model_delete_file.png)

 #### Commit Model - New Commit